arieluchka/DevOps-Projects-and-Exercises/Topics/08-Docker/Exercises/Containerize-By-Demand/EX-1/README.md

 ---

+Build and test your images and see how every change you do to the Dockerfile affects the build.

+---

 ### HINTS
 You can use the Hints below for basic guidelines and steps you need to take.
 **Start with the small hints, just to get some directions.**